 Try to get a copy of the floorplan as soon as the trade show is announced, it’s a good idea to book early – you’ll get your chosen space and may be able to negotiate an early-bird discount.
 Try to book a space where there is a lot of passing traffic.
 Near but not right by the entrance, by a restaurant or at an intersection are good options.
 You can book either space only, which means you will have to supply flooring, lighting and power.
 Or you can book a shell scheme that includes walls, lights, flooring and power.
 If you intend to self-build your stand, a shell scheme is probably the best bet, unless you have an electrician to hand!

-If you are self-building, on the build day make sure you arrive early as there is often a queue to get your vehicle into the hall or unloading area.
+If you are self-building your exhibition stand, on the build day make sure you arrive early as there is often a queue to get your vehicle into the hall or unloading area.
 There will be a lot of other companies and exhibition stand contractors also descending on the venue to set up so queues to get in may be inevitable.
 Check that your space has all that you requested – is the flooring what you expected?
 If you booked a shell scheme are the electrics in the right place?
 If you asked for amendments to the shell scheme have they been done?
 If not, you need to notify the help desk straight away, they will have contractors on site who can deal with it but it may take some time for them to get to you.

-Make sure you have enough staff – both to build the stand and man it.
+Make sure you have enough staff – both to set up the stand and man it.
 Working on a stand at a trade show is hard work, you need to have enough staff so that they can take regular breaks.
 But don’t overload the stand with too many executives either, there needs to be room for visitors.
 Ensure that staff look presentable and are trained to be welcoming, they should be focused on visitors rather than chatting to each other.
 Ban phones and food from the booth, neither gives a good impression to attendees.
 Make sure personal items are stored away out of sight, not left lying around, cluttering up the booth.

 Try to gather as many leads as possible, make it a competition between staff.
 After the show, make sure they are entered onto a database and followed up within 3 weeks.
 Most leads gathered at trade shows are not followed up, making the whole event a bit of a waste of time and money.